Intrepiware/intrepiware.github.io/_posts/2025-11-17-my-favorite-career-books.md

 **_How to Measure Anything_ - Douglas Hubbard**

 This book is very technical, but I like that it encourages creative thinking and problem solving.
 Measurement, the book argues, is simply a reduction in uncertainty.
-By that definition, everything in the universe including abstract things like love or difficulty can be "measured."
+By that definition, everything in the universe including abstract concepts like love or difficulty can be "measured."
 This book also contains a great explanation of Monte Carlo simulations, and how to create one in Excel.

 **_The Five Dysfunctions of a Team: A Leadership Fable_ - Patrick Lencioni**